Skip Ribbon Commands

 Kitsap County Board of Commissioners

 The Kitsap County Board of Commissioners operates as a commission form of government per Washington State Constitution Article 11, section 5, and the Revised Code of Washington (RCW).
-The 3 member board is responsible for the legislative and executive functions of county government and serve full-time, four-year overlapping terms.
+The three-member board is responsible for the legislative and executive functions of county government and serve full-time, four-year overlapping terms.
 The primary legislative powers of the board of commissioners are found in RCW 36.32.120 and RCW 36.40.100.

 The Board of Commissioners holds regular business meetings at 5:30 p.m. on the second and fourth Mondays of each month in the chambers of the County Administration Building, 619 Division Street, Port Orchard.
 Briefings and Work Study Sessions are held every Monday and Wednesday in the Port Blakely Conference Room in the County Administration Building.
 Weekly schedules and agendas with supporting materials are posted here.
 All those interested are welcome to attend.